-Fatal Fracking Accident: Marcellus Shale Field explosion
+Fatal Fracking Explosion at Marcellus Shale Field

 To reach the gas deposits, exploration companies use a method called fracking.
 The process blasts large quantities of water, sand and chemicals deep underground.
 This breaks up rock formations releasing oil and gas.
 Much of the production takes place in Pennsylvania and West Virginia.